Gustav Malja

-Gustav Malja (born 4 November 1995) is a Swedish racing driver.
+Gustav Koch Malja (born 4 November 1995) is a former Swedish racing driver.

 Career

 Karting

 Born in Malmö, Sweden, Malja began his karting career in Formula Micro in 2006, winning the Gunnar Nilsson Memorial trophy the following year.
 By 2009 he had progressed up to the KF3 category, where he won the Swedish Championship and Gothenburg Grand Prix.
 In his final year of karting in 2010, Malja finished 22nd in the European KF3 Championship and fifth in the Junior Monaco Kart Cup.

 ADAC Formel Masters

 In 2011, Malja graduated to single-seaters, racing in the ADAC Formel Masters championship in Germany, despite being just 15 years of age.
 Driving for Neuhauser Racing, he took a single podium position at Assen to finish thirteenth in the standings.
 He continued with the team for a second season in 2012, taking three race wins and a further thirteen podium places to finish runner–up to champion Marvin Kirchhöfer.